 References Novas FE, Motta MJ, Agnolín FL, Rozadilla S, Lo Coco GE and Brissón Egli F 2021.
 Comments on the Morphology of Basal Paravian Shoulder Girdle: New Data Based on Unenlagiid Theropods and Paleognath Birds.
 Front.
 Earth Sci.
 9:662167. doi: 10.3389/feart.2021.662167 Ostrom JH 1969.
 Osteology of Deinonychus antirrhopus, an Unusual Theropod from the Lower Cretaceous of Montana.
 Peabody Mus.
 Bull.
 30, 1–165. doi:10.
 2307/j.ctvqc6gzx Ostrom JH 1974.
 The Pectoral Girdle and Forelimb Function of Deinonychus (Reptilia: Saurischia): a Correction.
 Postilla 165, 1–11.
 Ostrom JH 1976.
 Archaeopteryx and the origin of birds.
 Journal of the Linnean Society8(2):91–182,

-Updated several days later, here in part 3, with more insights and changes to the bird cladogram.
+Updated December 16, 2021 here in part 3, with more insights and changes to the bird cladogram.

-Short one today after another weekend binge learning more about the birds in the large reptile tree (LRT, 1865+ taxa; subset Fig. 1).
+Short one today after another weekend binge learning more about the birds in the large reptile tree (LRT, 1865+ taxa then, 2018+ taxa now; subset Fig. 1).

-The present topology (Fig. 1) settles some earlier issues and brings forth an interesting not-quite-overlooked relationship between the prehistoric long-legged duck, Presbyornis (Fig. 2) and the giant extant shoebill stork, Balaeniceps (also iin Fig. 2).
+The present topology (Fig. 1) settles some earlier issues and brings forth an interesting not-quite-overlooked relationship between the prehistoric long-legged duck, Presbyornis (Fig. 2) and the giant extant shoebill stork, Balaeniceps (also iin Fig. 2) which nests with Scopus, the hamerkop.

 Figure 2.
 The extant shoebill stork, Balaeniceps, is much larger than the early Eocene duck ancestor, Presbyornis, but shares similar proportions.

-The long-legged, extant hamerkop (Scopus umbretta, Fig. 3)) now nests close to African hornbills (Buceros) and South American toucans (Pteroglossus).
+The long-legged, extant hamerkop (Scopus umbretta, Fig. 3) also nests close to African hornbills (Buceros) and South American toucans (Pteroglossus).
 That means it must have existed before the appearance of the South Atlantic and the splitting of those two contents, 100 mya, a topic we looked at earlier here.

 The LRT is never done.
 And the LRT is never perfect.
 A review of purported sisters should demonstrate a gradual accumulation of derived traits.
 Today’s corrections improve on prior attempts toward that goal.
 There is no phenomic bird evolution textbook to learn bird evolution, so some things. like this, you have to learn for yourself.